 The program aimed to strengthen women’s political leadership, promote equality and peace at the global level, and provide a platform for sharing experiences on digital and social challenges.

 The Minister shared statistics on digital violence in India.
 In 2022, 85% of Indian women experienced online harassment, and 54% faced technology-based violence.
 Additionally, 65% reported negative impacts on mental health.
-Only 30% of women lodged formal complaints, reflecting social stigma and a lack of
+Only 30% of women lodged formal complaints, reflecting social stigma and a lack of trust in the system.

 To address this, Minister Pandey Singh proposed a three-pillar strategy: